Viktor Kassai: Career

+Early international career

-2007 FIFA U-20 World Cup in Canada, where he refereed the group stage match between Brazil and South Korea, as well as the Argentina-North Korea match.
+2007 FIFA U-20 World Cup in Canada, where he refereed the group stage match between Brazil and South Korea, as well as the Argentina–North Korea match.

 Kassai refereed in UEFA Euro 2008 as the fourth official in several matches.
-During 2008, he also officiated in the 2008 Olympic Games, including in the final.
+During 2008, he also officiated in the 2008 Olympic Games in Beijing, including in the final, in which Argentina defeated Nigeria 1–0.

 2010 World Cup

 Kassai was preselected as a referee for the 2010 FIFA World Cup.
 He refereed in the first leg of the AFC 5th vs OFC winner qualifier between Bahrain and New Zealand.

 On 5 July, it was announced that he would be in charge for the Germany vs Spain semifinal.
 It was his fourth match in the World Cup.
 This is the highest prestige match a Hungarian referee has been in charge of since Sándor Puhl's 1994 FIFA World Cup Final.

 His first appearance in the 2010 FIFA World Cup was a group stage match between Brazil and North Korea on 15 June 2010, which Brazil won 2–1.
 He refereed two matches in the group stage.
 The United States vs Ghana match finished after extra time, becoming the first match in the World Cup to happen so.
 It was the first time that either Ghana or the United States played in a World Cup match ending in extra time.